prebid/prebid.github.io/prebid-mobile/pbm-api/android/pbm-bannerinterstitialadunit-android.md

 **Parameters**

 `configId`: Prebid Server configuration ID.
+Note: this is a Prebid Server [impression-level stored request ID](/prebid-server/features/pbs-storedreqs.html).

 `minWidthPerc`: Optional parameter to specify the minimum width percent an ad may occuy of a device's real estate.
 Support in SDK version 1.2+